 What if... ?

 Upon learning of COVID-19 touches within our school community, we will be in contact with the VDH about our immediate and longer-term response.
-This is what we imagine those responses might look like.

 Our FIRST line of defense is prevention.
 Any hint of illness with an unknown cause requires your student to STAY HOME!
 Any unprotected close contact (<6’ for at least 15 minutes) of a student with a COVID-19 positive person or a self-quarantined person with possible exposure - STAY HOME!